Business Credit Cards Lack Many Protections

 Mobile Applications and Online Banking

 Some credit card companies are starting to ramp up their use of online and mobile account servicing.
-American Express OPEN and Ink by Chase are two business card platforms that have very useful options for mobile banking.
+American Express Business and Ink by Chase are two business card platforms that have very useful options for mobile banking.
 Small business owners can use these tools for maximum convenience if they are on-the-go.
 Both companies use the tools that work with most any iPhone or Android mobile phone.

 Ink by Chase has a program called Jot that allows customers to pay their bill, view statements and redeem reward points.
 You can also add an employee card or set up an additional account.